DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-ref.rst

     - Sets defined signal to amber
   * - RED(signal_id)
     - Set defined signal to red
-  * - SERVO(id,position,profile)
+  * - SERVO(Vpin,position,Profile)
     - Move an animation servo.
 Do not use for Turnouts. (profile is one of Instant, Fast, Medium, Slow or Bounce)